nizhunt/DockerizingGoProject/README.md

-# A Crud API built on Go, postgres, Gorm and Docker
+# A Restful API built on Go, postgres, Gorm in an isolated docker

 Available on docker-hub